How Much Do Nurses Make? 6 Intriguing Nursing Salary Insights

 These specifics can lead you much closer to an accurate nursing salary estimate.
 But to understand whether the salary pays off—you also need to know what kind of investment it takes to become a nurse.
 Check out our article “How to Become a Nurse: A Beginner’s Guide” to learn more about the potential paths ahead of you.

-1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed July, 2019] www.bls.gov/ooh/.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed September, 2021] www.bls.gov/ooh/.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
 Employment conditions in your area may vary.

 2Nurse.com, 2018 Nurse.com Nursing Salary Research Report, [accessed July, 2019] http://mediakit.nurse.com/wp-content/uploads/2018/06/2018-Nurse.com-Salary-Research-Report.pdf.
 Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+This data does not represent starting salaries.
 Employment conditions in your area may vary.